Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thai Hoa regrets that the scene where the character Bay Theo sacrificed himself was cut.

-Furthermore, on the set, there were people who guided me in physical training, practicing rolling movements, using guns, and being given the opportunity to exercise without spending any money, which was also very good.
-Being fed well and taken care of well during filming was also a joy.
+Furthermore, on the set, there were people who guided me through physical training, practicing rolling movements, using guns, and being given the opportunity to exercise without spending any money, which was also very good.
+Being fed well and taken care of during filming was also a joy.
 Then when the film started filming, I got to review the footage and the memorable images.
-So, if you say that this role is beyond my limits, I don't think so.
+So, if you say this role is beyond my limits, I don't think so.
 I'm simply enjoying my work.

 After the movie Tunnels, I decided that for the rest of my career, I would try to enjoy the moments of making films and on set.